raspberrypilearning/button-switch-scratch-pi/en/step_6.md

 end
 ```

-Click the green flag, press the button and se what has changed.
+Click the green flag, press the button and see what has changed.

 --- /task ---